AdaCore/gnatstudio/docs/users_guide/main_window.rst

 callgraph for the entity.

 The right side of the main tree contains a list displays the locations of calls for the selected entity.
-Click on a entry in this list to open an editor showing the corresponding location.
+Click on an entry in this list to open an editor showing the corresponding location.

 The :guilabel:`Call tree` supports keyboard navigation: :kbd:`Up` and